TravelGolf.com

 5) Yardage to club passage

 –You get the yardage, you check the pin, you measure the wind, you hit the shot long or short, you bite your club shaft.
-This happens to me four times per round, where I over-analyze and pay the price.
+This happens to me four times per round, where I over-think and pay the price.
 Tour Caddie won’t let that happen.
 It’s her/his job to remind me that I am 90 yards, and the farthest I can hit lob wedge is 85, so don’t think that it’s the club and I’m the man.
 Choke up an inch and hit the sand wedge, fool!

 6) Administrative assistant